PlayFab/gsdk/UnrealPlugin/ThirdPersonMPCloudDeploy.md

 ### Setting up a Linux Dedicated Server on PlayFab

+A more detailed Linux guide can be found [here](https://github.com/PlayFab/MpsAgent/blob/main/LocalMultiplayerAgent/MultiplayerSettingsLinuxContainersOnWindowsSample.json)

 During testing the following Dockerfile + startup.sh script worked excellent with the PlayFab Linux VM:

 #### The Linux Dockerfile: